intjelic/python-sfml/doc/source/api/graphics.rst

       This is a slow operation, whose main purpose is to make screenshots of the application.
-If you want to update an image with the contents of the window and then use it for drawing, you should rather use an :class:`sfml.graphics.Texture` and its :func:`update_window` function.
-You can also draw things directly to a texture with the :class:`sfml.graphics.RenderTexture` class.
+If you want to update an image with the contents of the window and then use it for drawing, you should rather use an :class:`Texture` and its :func:`Texture.update_from_window` function.
+You can also draw things directly to a texture with the :class:`RenderTexture` class.

       :return: Image containing the captured contents
       :rtype: :class:`sfml.graphics.Image`